JWKennington/sgn/README.md

 ## Developer's Guide

-SGN will excecute a fixed graph of "pads", which are asynchronous function calls bound to classes called "elements".
+SGN will execute a fixed graph of "pads", which are asynchronous function calls bound to classes called "elements".

 Data must have an origin and a end point in all graphs.
 These are called sources and sinks.
 Elements that create data are called source elements and